Roberta Faccani

-Roberta Faccani (born 1 July 1968 in Ancona), is an Italian singer and actress.
+Roberta Faccani (born 1 July 1968), is an Italian singer and actress.

 Early career

 After placing second at the Castrocaro Music Festival in 1990, Faccani studied at the Centro Europeo di Toscolano (C.E.T.) led by famed lyricist Mogol, graduating in 1995.

 In 2001, she released her first single, Rido, under the stage name Mata Faccani.

 A musical theatre actress, Faccani played the role of Joanne in the Italian production of Rent from 1999 to 2000, before being cast in Pinocchio il grande musical, directed by Saverio Marconi with music by Pooh in 2002.

 With Matia Bazar

 In late 2004 Roberta replaced Silvia Mezzanotte as the lead singer of the famed group Matia Bazar, after signing a five-year contract; her first album with the band was Profili svelati (2005), preceded by the single Grido d'amore which earned the band the third place in the Group section at the Sanremo Music Festival 2005.

 Two albums revisiting Matia Bazar's earlier repertoire, One1 Two2 Three3 Four4 (2007) and One1 Two2 Three3 Four4 – Volume 2, followed; on 29 April 2010, Faccani departed from the group due to the expiry of her contract.